dadanchi/Library/README.md

 The Web Application consists of the following sections:

 ### Home section
- - *Welcome screen with small preview of what you can expect form our cite.* (TO: FIX)
+ - *Welcome screen with a preview of what you can expect form our cite.*

 ### Books section
  - *Books button leads you to drop-down list from which you can choose to look at all our books or books from specific Category (Genre)*